PatrickFreyy/PlanIt/docs/usecase2.md

 ![OUCD]

-And here is the code of the  `.feature` file for this use case:
+And here is the code of the  `.feature` file for this use case and [here](https://github.com/PatrickFreyy/PlanIt/blob/main/backend/src/tests/usecase2.feature) could be read the actual one:

 ```feature
 Feature: Create event-creation window